 Who Is Better?

 Patent attorneys and agents are similar in a lot of different ways.
 Both of these professionals are able to prepare, execute, file patent applications with the USPTO.
 The main difference between these two individuals is the larger capacity for them to be able to practice law.

-Attorneys are the only people who are able to draft contracts and other documents like non-disclosure types of agreements.
-The lawyers are the ones that can represent clients during legal proceedings that involve the state or federal court system.
+Patent agents are not lawyers, and thus they cannot give any legal advice.
+Specifically, they cannot give legal advice when it comes to licenses and possible infringements on already licensed patents.
+Attorneys are the only people who are able to draft contracts and other documents like non-disclosure agreements.
+The lawyers are the ones who can represent clients during legal proceedings that involve the state or federal court system.